eduardovra/eduardovra.github.io/_drafts/writing-a-python-web-server-from-scratch-part-2-websocket.markdown

 Hopefully, the information and insights provided can be helpful to demystify what happens under the hood when your web app interacts with the browser.
 There is nothing magical about this process, and you don't need to be a wizard to be able to understand it.

-I recommend checking out the references below if you want to know more.
+I recommend checking out the references below if you want to know more the subject.

 ### References